 Board of Directors

 DEİK’s Board of Directors is elected by the General Assembly for a four-years term.
 It has 35 Members, including the President.
 The Board of Directors is composed of the following members: one member each representing the Founding Institutions, TOBB, TİM, MÜSİAD and TMB, with the remaining members elected among the other Founding Institutions, the Presidents of the Business Councils and Delegates.
-The President of the Board of Directors is appointed by the Minister of Economy of the Republic of Turkey.
+The President of the Board of Directors is appointed by the Minister of Trade of the Republic of Türkiye.

 Board of Auditors

 The Board of Auditors is selected by the General Assembly among its members for a term of four years.
 It is composed of five members and five substituting ones.
 Members of the Board of Auditors must not at the same time assume any task in/at DEİK or Business Councils.